 The attorneys at the Nomberg Law Firm are here to help you when you have been injured in a work accident or sustained serious injury.
 We understand how injuries impact not only you but your family.
 We will assist you during these difficult times.
 We are committed to our clients and to doing the right thing for them.
 See what our clients have to say about us.

 The attorneys are AV Preeminent rated by Martindale-Hubbell.
-Bernard and David have been selected as Super Lawyers by Super Lawyers magazine, Top Attorneys by B Metro magazine, and Top Lawyers by BHM BIZ.
+Bernard and David were selected as 2017 Mid-South Super Lawyers by Super Lawyers magazine, 2017 Top Attorneys by B Metro magazine, and Top Lawyers by BHM BIZ.

 Workers’ compensation, or workers’ comp, provides benefits to employees injured while performing work-related functions.
 Most states hold employers strictly liable for workplace injuries but bar employees from bringing tort lawsuits against employers.
 Negligence on behalf of an employer is not an element of a workers’ comp case.
 Employees need only demonstrate that they were injured on the job in order to receive benefits.